Orchestration — Causal Operations Atlas

 Use case 1 — Repo bug fix from the dashboard

 The fastest path to value.
-Start a worker on an isolated clone of your repo with --git-code-result, then click + Start with an objective like "Add a regression test for the bug in #1234 and a minimal patch; return a git patch artifact."
-The worker turns up in the live view, runs to completion, and the planner returns a patch path you can apply in your coordinator clone:
+Connect a worker against your repo, then click + Start (or run nfltr orch start task) with an objective like "Add a regression test for the bug in #1234 and a minimal patch; return a git patch artifact."
+The worker turns up in the live view, runs to completion in its own isolated workspace, and returns a git patch artifact you can apply in your own clone:

 git -C /path/to/coordinator apply < /path/to/worker/clone/$(jq -r '.result.artifacts[0].path' < result.json)